It's time for me to look back on the past year. With this highlight video, I would like to give you a Insight into my year 2019 give

-But I was also once again captivated by our local nature.
-On the island of Hiddensee, I spent several days working in the wild core zone of the Vorpommersche Boddenlandschaft National Park.
-In the Lower Oder Valley National Park, I spent several cold nights in the fall at the roosts of migratory birds.
+But I was also captivated once again by our local nature.
+On the island of Hiddensee I was able to work for several days in the wild core zone of the Western Pomerania Lagoon National Park.
+In the Lower Oder Valley National Park I spent several cold nights at the roosts of migratory birds in the fall.

-In the end, however, the positive moments outweigh the negative ones for me this year and I am not giving up hope that we will eventually realize what natural treasures we still have on our doorstep.
-I'm looking forward to a hopefully similarly eventful 2020 and hope you enjoy my film.
+In the end, however, the positive moments outweigh the negative ones for me this year and I am not giving up hope that we will realize this at some point, what natural treasures we still have on our doorstep.
+I look forward to hopefully similarly eventful years in the future and wish you lots of fun with my movie.

-PS.: On my YouTube channel you can watch many more videos from the wild nature.
-Have fun!
+PS: On my YouTube channel you can watch many more videos from the wild.
+Otherwise, you can also browse the CareElite blog around.
+Either way - have fun!

-WOW!
-I'm so happy for you that you started your own business as a nature filmmaker!
+wow!
+I'm so happy for you that you've started your own business as a nature filmmaker!
 Your videos look great!
-I left a couple likes and a subscription right away 🙂 .
+I immediately left a few likes and a subscription 🙂

 I've been following you on Careelite for a while now.
 You more or less even motivated me to start my own website.